NVlabs/eccv2020-limited-labels-data-tutorial/_pages/home.md

   <div class="col-md-9">
     <b>Biography</b>
     <p class="speaker-bio">
-Zhiding Yu obtained his PhD in ECE from Carnegie Mellon University in 2017.
-His research interests include deep representation learning, weakly/semi-supervised learning, transfer learning and deep structured prediction, with their applications to vision problems.
-He has worked on noisy-label learning, self-training/semi-supervised learning for domain adaptation, uncertainty estimation, learning via data synthesis and weakly supervised learning.
+Zhiding Yu is a Research Scientist with ML Research at NVIDIA.
+He obtained Ph.D. in ECE from Carnegie Mellon University in 2017, and M.Phil. in ECE from The Hong Kong University of Science and Technology in 2012.
+His research interests mainly focus on deep representation learning, weakly/semi-supervised learning, transfer learning and deep structured prediction, with their applications to vision and robotics problems.
+His research goal is to leverage the abundant domain knowledge, priors and structured information to eliminate uncertainties with minimum human supervision and uncover the secret towards true visual intelligence.
+He has conducted research internships at Adobe, Microsoft Research and Mitsubishi Electric Research Laboratories.
 He is the winner of the Domain Adaptation for Semantic Segmentation Track, WAD Challenge at CVPR 2018.
     </p>
   </div>
 </div>